janus-tg/ML_heart_disease/Findings.md

 <img src = "/accuracy/DT.png" width = "500">

-Based on all these models, it is seen that the **logistic regression model is the most accurate** amongst the bunch having an **accuracy of 86.885 %**.
+Based on all these models, it is seen that the **logistic regression model is the most accurate** amongst the bunch having an **accuracy of 86.885%**.

 # Feature importance and going forward

+An important step in making even more accurate models would be using feature importance.
+Feature importance is a method using which we can assign importance to each parameter and select the most important parameters or weigh them accordingly.
+Here are the bar plots of relative feature importance: